 More than 90 percent of Texas archeological sites are privately owned.
-Many of them are on rural farms and ranches all across the state.
+Many of them are on rural farms and ranches across the state.
 By law, archeological sites and the artifacts within them are the personal property of the landowner.
 The presence of one or more archeological sites on private property does nothing to curtail or limit the property rights of landowners.
-In this way, an archeological site is no different from any other resource on private land, such as water, grass, timber and minerals.
-In other words, if you are a landowner and have one or more archeological sites on your property, these sites and their contents are your property and you can manage them as you wish.
+In this way, an archeological site is no different from any other resource on private land, such as water, grass, timber, and minerals.
+In other words, if you are a landowner and have one or more archeological sites on your property, these sites and their contents are your property, and you can manage them as you wish.
+An exception to this statement is the presence or discovery of a cemetery or human grave, which is subject to the provisions of Chapter 711 of the Health and Safety Code.